 Allocation of a transport address to an MIHF Group ID is implementation specific and outside the scope of this standard.
 The transport address may be contained in the MIH_Net_Group_Manipulate.request received from the MIH User.
 When the MIHF receives an MIH_Net_Group_Manipulate.request, generated by the MIH User, the MIHF generates and sends an MIH_Net_Group_Manipulate indication/request message to an MIHF Group or an MIHF.
 Note that this behavior depends on the ResponseFlag parameter.
 When “ResponseFlag=1”, the MIHF will generate MIH_Net_Group_Manipulate request message.
 When “ResponseFlag=0”, the MIHF will generate MIH_Net_Group_Manipulate indication message.

+In the following we detail the steps performed to generate MIH Service Specific TLVs of the message:

 In the following we detail the steps performed to generate the message:

-In the following we detail the steps performed to generate the message:

-Generate a Source MIHF ID TLV using its own MIHF ID.

-Generate a Destination MIHF ID TLV from the DestinationIdentifier in the received MIH_Group_Manipulate.request.
+Generate a Group Identifier TLV from the TargetIdentifier in the received MIH_Net_Group_Manipulate.request.

 If the MIH_Net_Group_Manipulate.request contains a SubgroupRange, it generates a SubgroupRange TLV from the SubgroupRange.

 If the MIH_Net_Group_Manipulate.request contains a UserSpecificData, it generates an Aux Data TLV from the UserSpecificData.

-Generate a SubtreeFlag TLV from the SubtreeFlag in the received MIH_Net_Group_Manipulate.request.

 Generate a Complete Subtree TLV from the CompleteSubtree in the received MIH_Net_Group_Manipulate.request.

 If the MIH_Net_Group_Manipulate.request contains a GroupKeyData, it generates a Group Key Data TLV from the GroupKeyData.